-This post details the steps required to create data connections in Oracle Analytics Cloud (OAC) for Autonomous Database on Dedicated Exadata Infrastructure (ADB-D).
+This post details the steps required to create data connections in Oracle Analytics Cloud (OAC) for Autonomous Database on Dedicated Exadata Infrastructure (ADB-D) using Remote Data Gateway (RDG).
 Data connections are used for Data Visualization (DV) data sets.
-Note: at this time ADB-D may not be used with OAC console or replication connections.
+Note: As with shared ADBs private instances may not be used with OAC console or replication connections for RDG.

 ADB refers to both Autonomous Data Warehouse and Autonomous Transaction Processing databases.